Questions You May Have About The Christian Learning Center

 We teach the basic fundamentals of the Christian faith based on God’s Word and submit to the authority of the scriptures and not any one denomination.
 Our students represent a variety of local churches and some are unchurched.

-The CLC is a teaching ministry currently offering one class (Monday – Friday) per semester at two locations.
+The CLC is a teaching ministry currently offering one class Monday - Friday per semester for middle school students at two locations.
 The class is open to all youth in the Cousins Middle School and Theme School (6-8th grades) communities.
-We also offer a high school Bible study club once each week on Mondays.
+We also offer a high school Bible class in-person on Mondays and through interactive distance-learning Tuesdays-Fridays.
 It is open to all high school students in Newton County.
 In the future, we plan to become available to all Newton County secondary students.

 Yes.
 In 1952 the U. S. Supreme Court declared that release-time programs are legal (Zorach vs. Clauson) as long as: no government funds are used for the program, the course is taken voluntarily with parent approval, classes are free to the students, and the class is held off the school campus.
 Christian Learning Centers in counties around us teach their CLC course during the school day for an elective credit toward graduation…off-campus, of course.
 Currently, Newton County CLC classes are taught before and after school.